Joseph Alessi plays Ropartz

 Will Kimball's site features a wealth of information about alto trombone, and an amazing trombone history project.

-I would hazard a guess to say that the Online Trombone Journal is the most important and extensive online resource we have, with articles, reviews, classified ads, and the Trombone-L archive (an email mailing list devoted to the trombone).
+The Online Trombone Journal features articles, reviews, classified ads, and the Trombone-L archive (an email mailing list devoted to the trombone).

-I've always liked Brian Kay's BrassStages.com, a resource for trombone and brass students of all ages, private teachers, and band directors.
+Brian Kay's BrassStages.com is a resource for trombone and brass students of all ages, private teachers, and band directors.

-Boston Symphony Bass Trombonist Doug Yeo's website includes 350 pages of information, articles and resources for trombonists and other musicians.
+Boston Symphony Bass Trombonist Doug Yeo's website includes many pages of information, articles and resources for trombonists and other musicians.

 New York Philharmonic Principal Trombonist Joseph Alessi's website has lots of stuff to peruse through, including a free "Bolero practice tool" (an mp3 file of the Bolero background music under the trombone solo).